 Why are you involved in Scottish music?

 I feel Scottish music and song capture every aspect of the human experience.
-Drawing from this vast repertoire is a privilege and I really enjoy working with fellow traditional musicians to create interesting arrangements.
-When singing, I like to leave the audience with something to think about.
+Drawing from this vast repertoire is a privilege and I really enjoy working with fellow traditional musicians to create interesting arrangements and interpretations of songs.
+When I sing I like to leave the audience with something to think about.
 The scene is also great fun to be a part of and it’s exciting to see the variety of music coming from it.

 Any particular career highlights?

 A few highlights thus far include touring the US and Japan with Cherish the Ladies, winning the BBC Radio Scotland Young Traditional Musician in 2018, the first time I performed with Phil & Aly and the RSNO at their annual St Andrews Night concert in 2013 (I was terrified, but it was really great) and working on my album this year with some fantastic pals and musicians.

 I’m working on some ideas for a collaborative song project around the issues of domestic and sexual violence that I’d like to get off the ground, and I’m looking into doing some more group/community singing work.
 I’d love to record an album of original material at some point in the future, so that’s something to work towards.

 As well as planning ahead, I like to take opportunities as they arise and try new things.

 If you wish to attend the final ceremony, tickets are available to buy via: https://www.horsecross.co.uk/whats-on/the-mg-alba-scots-trad-music-awards-35002 For box office call 01738 621031 or email firstname.lastname@example.org.
 Bands performing on Saturday 1st December include includes Croft No Five, Mànran, Karine Polwart Trio, Hannah Rarity, Eabhal, Catriona Watt, Gordon Duncan Experience and Gerda Stevenson. and more to be announced.
 There will also be a late night ceilidh after the Awards till 1am.